 Notes

-- Be sure to fluff and then scoop and sweep to measure the flour.
+- Flour: Be sure to fluff and then scoop and sweep to measure the flour.
 Too much flour will result in a dry or crumbly cookie.
-For the ingredient measurements by weight, please click "metric" directly underneath the ingredients.
+For the ingredient measurements by weight, please click “metric” directly underneath the ingredients.

-- Or 1/4 teaspoon table salt.
+- Salt: Or 1/4 teaspoon table salt.

-- Don't over-bake the cookies, or you won't end up with soft cookies.
-Several people have said that they've needed to bake the cookies for longer.
+- Baking: Don’t over-bake the cookies, or you won’t end up with soft cookies.
+Several people have said that they’ve needed to bake the cookies for longer.
 Since oven temps can vary, I suggest starting with the listed baking time and increasing the time as needed.

 - If you're interested in the chocolate version of these cookies, you can find that recipe here.